Dissipation-enabled resonant adiabatic quantum state transfer: Entanglement generation and quantum cloning: Entanglement Generation

 It is identical to the one-photon amplitude of the spontaneously emitted photon of emitter $\EI$ at the position of the photon detector which originates from the photonic quantum state $\ket{\sigma^-_\EI(t)}^\rightarrow$, as derived in \eqref{eq:WefOnePhotonAmplitude}.

 Let us now consider the small contribution of the amplitude $f_{\perp}(t)$ which vanishes in the extreme adiabatic limit.
-This amplitude induces an excitation transfer in emitter $\EII$ with probability $\eta s_{\perp}$, where $s_\perp \in \left[ 0,1\right]$ encodes the amplitude analogously to \eqref{eq:TransferProbabilitySumS} but now with the one photon amplitude $f_\perp(t)$.
+This amplitude induces an excitation transfer in emitter $\EII$ with probability $\eta s_{\perp}$, where $s_\perp \in \left[ 0,1\right]$ encodes the amplitude analogously to \eqref{eq:TransferProbabilitySumS} but now with the one-photon amplitude $f_\perp(t)$.
 This excitation transfer causes spontaneous emission of a photon with probability $p^{W_{ef}}_\perp = \eta^2s_\perp$.
-The resulting normalized single photon quantum state $\ket{\sigma^-_{\perp}(t)}^\rightarrow$ is orthogonal to the single photon quantum state $\ket{\sigma^-_\EII(t)}^\rightarrow$ since excitation transfer is a unitary process and preserves orthogonality.
+The resulting normalized single-photon quantum state $\ket{\sigma^-_{\perp}(t)}^\rightarrow$ is orthogonal to the single-photon quantum state $\ket{\sigma^-_\EII(t)}^\rightarrow$ since excitation transfer is a unitary process and preserves orthogonality.

 As a result, long after both interactions the quantum state of the emitter-field system has the general form

 Thereby, all contributions not involving the reservoir $W_{ef}=W_\rightarrow^-$ are described by the normalized quantum state $\ket{\Psi_\text{other}(t)}^{\rightarrow,\leftarrow}$.
 These latter contributions do not cause detection of a $\sigma^-$-polarized photon.